 Passport to Story Telling

 Tales of the Bengal Tiger reach back to the time when she was growing up in Cambodia and Viet Nam and continued to be written until a few days before her death in May 2020.
-All of the tales were composed by her soulmate and husband who took great pride in recording many of the colorful exploits of the fearless lady who was unafraid to take on four punks and would-be thieves on a dark night in Madagascar, or to bare-handedly reach into a small underwater cave in Haiti to wrestle an unwilling langouste meant for dinner.
+All of the tales were composed by her husband and soulmate who took great pride in recording many of the colorful exploits of the fearless lady who was unafraid to take on four punks and would-be thieves on a dark night in Madagascar, or to bare-handedly reach into a small underwater cave in Haiti to wrestle an unwilling langouste meant for our dinner.
 That lovely lady was also a practical homemaker who dried apple strips from trees that she herself planted and then, at harvest time, climbed into those trees to shake them until her bounteous harvest began to fall to the ground.
 The last time she performed her harvest ritual by climbing the apple trees was when she was 74 years old.
 You just can’t make this stuff up.

 A big part of the impetus to record her stories was helped along by having documented evidence of some of her comings and goings.
 Her expired passports show some of the places and dates clearly enough to spin a tale of a peripatetic who got the most out of her life.
 One of the most fascinating and unbelievable stories is how she happened to qualify for a US passport and become an American citizen without having lived in the United States.
 She became a US citizen on May 1, 1969, and was issued a US passport a few days later, in Agaña, Guam.
 Her husband knew that it was possible to take the US citizenship exam in The Territory of Guam, and that is what she did.